broadinstitute/CellBender/docs/source/troubleshooting/index.rst

     and `in our paper <https://www.biorxiv.org/content/10.1101/791699v2>`_.
     The results for ``Antibody Capture`` data look even better than for gene expression, due to the higher ambient background for that modality.
+  * ATAC data is a bit more tricky.
+CellBender will run, though it takes a long time with 200k+ Peak features.
+You can use the argument ``--projected-ambient-count-threshold 2`` to tell CellBender to ignore all features which are not estimated to have at least two noise counts in cells.
+    This can greatly speed things up.
+Feel free to experiment with that value.
+    Anecdotally it seems that ATAC data is less noisy than gene expression data to begin with, so some users opt to have CellBender ignore the ATAC features using the input argument ``--exclude-feature-types Peaks``.
+There is nothing wrong with doing this.

 .. _a8: